TheHacktech/Gametech/README.md

-# Minievents
+# Gametech
-Fun minievents for hackathons
+A platform for playing mini-games.